 See LGBTQ+ landmarks

 Chicago is a city known for its rich LGBTQ history — home to the country’s oldest gay neighborhood and the founder of the first known gay rights organization.
 See the legacy come to life at the city’s many LGBTQ landmarks and historic homes.
-And don’t miss the Legacy Walk in Boystown, an outdoor museum commemorating the life and work of notable lesbian, gay, bisexual, and transgender heroes.
+And don’t miss the Legacy Walk in Northalsted, an outdoor museum commemorating the life and work of notable lesbian, gay, bisexual, and transgender heroes.

 Learn about Jewish LGBTQ icons

 The Illinois Holocaust Museum is presenting a special discussion with Eric Marcus for Pride Month.
 The founder and host of award-winning podcast Making Gay History will share the rarely heard stories of Jewish LGBTQ+ historical figures on June 23, with excerpts from his audio archive of LGBTQ+ civil rights movement interviews.